US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-Took off from 7-Mile Drome near Port Moresby at 13:00.
-One of eleven Airacobra led by Lt.
-Col Boyd D. "Buzz" Wagner on a strafing mission against Lae Airfield, the 8th Fighter Group's first combat mission.
-The AIracobras strafed the airfield at 14:37, hitting parked aircraft and seaplanes, then departed.
-A6M2 Zeros of the Tainan Kōkūtai scrambled, and attacked the Airacobras while they were near Salamaua.
+On April 30, 1942 at 1:00pm took off from 7 Mile Drome near Port Moresby piloted by 1st Lt.
+James "Hoot" J. Bevlock as one of eleven Airacobras led by Lt.
+Col Boyd D. "Buzz" Wagner on a strafing mission against Lae Airfield.
+This was the first combat mission flown by the 8th Fighter Group (8th FG) in New Guinea.
+Over the target at 2:37pm the Airacobras commenced strafing hitting parked aircraft and seaplanes then departed.
+During the attack A6M2 Zeros from the Tainan Kōkūtai (Tainan Air Group) scrambled and intercepted the Airacobras in the vicinity of Salamaua.

 Another Airacobra pilot, Louis Meng led Bevlock in a right turn when several A6M2 Zeros attacked attempting to break up their flight.
-They evaded the Japanese, but ended up heading north, Meng turned the both in the right direction, but flew into clouds over the Owen Stanley Mountains, and lost sight of Bevlock.
+The pair managed to evaded the Zeros but ended up heading north, Meng turned them both in the right direction, but flew into clouds over the Owen Stanley Range and lost sight of Bevlock.
 Short on fuel and likely lost, this Airacobra force landed on the beach near Iokea.
+This aircraft was officially condemned on October 31, 1944.

 Wreckage